DuggyL/workflow-milestone-project-3/README.md

 -   ### Form Validation
     -   Form validation has been added to every form to ensure all required information is included before submission.
-    -   If incorrect data is input a warning red line indicates the data invalid
+    -   If incorrect data is input a warning red line indicates the data invalid i.e no letters in strictly number field, minimum and maximum character depend on expected data.

 <img src=images/logoff.png>